 In 2020, the Company instituted a qualified 401(k) plan (the "401(k) Plan") for its U.S. employees.
 The 401(k) Plan covers U.S. employees who meet certain eligibility requirements.
 Under the terms of the 401(k) Plan, the employees may elect to make contributions through payroll deductions within statutory and plan limits, and the Company may elect to make non-elective discretionary contributions.
 The Company may also make optional contributions to the 401(k) Plan for any plan year at its discretion.

-Expense recognized by the Company for matching contributions made to the 401(k) Plan was \$550, and \$191 for years ended December 31, 2021, and December 31, 2020, respectively.
+Expense recognized by the Company for matching contributions made to the 401(k) Plan was \$191 for year ended December 31, 2020.

 Indemnification agreements